AlexisDerumigny/MMDCopula/README.md

 **Main functions**

-* BiCopEstMMD : estimate the parameter of a bivariate copula by
+* BiCopEstMMD : estimate the parameter of a bivariate copula by MMD minimization

 **Functions for simulation and inference for the Marshall-Olkin copula**